vsouza/awesome-ios/README.md

 * [CollapsableTable](https://github.com/rob-nash/CollapsableTable) - A kit for building tableviews with a collapsable animation, for each section.
 * [AEAccordion](https://github.com/tadija/AEAccordion) - UITableViewController with accordion effect (expand / collapse cells). :large_orange_diamond:
 * [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) - An easy-to-use UITableViewCell subclass that implements a swippable content view which exposes utility buttons (similar to iOS 7 Mail Application)
-* [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView :large_orange_diamond:
+* [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView, all diy :large_orange_diamond:
 * [BWSwipeRevealCell](https://github.com/bitwit/BWSwipeRevealCell) - A Swift library for swipeable table cells :large_orange_diamond:
 * [preview-transition](https://github.com/Ramotion/preview-transition) - PreviewTransition is a simple preview gallery controller :large_orange_diamond:
 * [QuickTableViewController](https://github.com/bcylin/QuickTableViewController) - A quick way to create settings tableview with switches, tap buttons, icons and more :large_orange_diamond: